 * SPDR Gold holdings rose about 1 pct last week

-Equity markets, meanwhile, hit a 12-day low after global economic worries were exacerbated by an inversion in the U.S. bond yield curve on Friday, stoking fears of a possible recession in the world’s largest economy and boosting demand for assets such as gold and the yen while denting the dollar.
+Equity markets on Monday hit a 12-day low on global economic worries after an inversion in the U.S. bond yield curve on Friday stoked fears that the world’s largest economy was headed for recession, boosting demand for assets such as gold and the yen while denting the dollar.

 Speculators raised their net long position by 15,971 contracts to 57,746 in COMEX gold in the week to March 19, data showed on Friday.